The goal of copywriting isn’t just to help a business close more sales. It’s also to transform a search into a finding.

 The play “The TV Boy” consists of several chapters.
 Each chapter sums up in a verse of the protagonist’s favourite song.
 The song is “I Just Wanna Dance”.

-At the end of the play, the protagonist, Rubén, learns a few lessons and undergoes a particular transformation.
+At the end of the play, its protagonist, Rubén, learns a few lessons and experiences a particular transformation.

-Now, if you decide to read my story until the end, you’ll discover all the lessons I learned and see how copywriting helped me transform a search into a finding.
+So if you decide to read this post until the end, you’ll discover all the lessons I learned and find out how copywriting helped me transform a search into a finding.

 CHAPTER I: from the head in the clouds to the suitcase on the ground